Jóhanna á Bergi

 Jóhanna á Bergi speaking in 2015.

 Jóhanna á Bergi (born 1970, in London) is a Faroese businesswoman.
 On 3 June 2015, she became CEO of Atlantic Airways.
 She is the first woman to become the CEO of a Nordic airline.
 She officially assumed the position on 1 September 2015.
 Bergi had previously served as the CEO of P/f Faroe Ship, from 2006 until 2015.

-She began her business career as the sales manager of Faroe Seafood France, a position she served from 1994 until 1998.
+She began her business career as the sales manager of Faroe Seafood France, a position she held from 1994 until 1998.
 In that year, she became a sales director of JFD and Kósin Seafood, where she remained until 2006; during the same period she served as sales and marketing director for JFK.

-Bergi received her degree in Export and Marketing from the Danish School of International Marketing and Export in 1994, following by a master's degree in management from Robert Gordon University in 2004.
+Bergi received her degree in Export and Marketing from the Danish School of International Marketing and Export in 1994, following by a master's degree in management from Robert Gordon University in Aberdeen in 2004.